LikiMobileSolutions/cloud-connector/README.md

 ---

 ## Debugging
-Some debug information can be fetched by connecting to microbit serial port when logging level in init block was set to 1 or 2.
-To get information how to connect to microbit serial port please refeer to "using a computer terminal" paragraph under following link: https://support.microbit.org/support/solutions/articles/19000022103-outputing-serial-data-from-the-micro-bit-to-a-computer
+Some debug information can be fetched by connecting to Microbit serial port when logging level in init block was set to 1 or 2.
+For how to connect to Microbit serial port please refer to "using a computer terminal" paragraph under following link: https://support.microbit.org/support/solutions/articles/19000022103-outputing-serial-data-from-the-micro-bit-to-a-computer

 ## Limitations
-This library consumes micro:bit serial module, so during usage of this library you should not use "serial" module at all, as this will probably cause some problems.
+This library consumes micro:bit serial module, due to that during usage of this library you should not use "serial" module at all, as this will probably cause some problems.
 You can still log some message through usb serial but you should use dedicated block "USBSerialLog..." provided by this library.

 ## License